-Our plan must honor your rights as a member of the plan We must provide information in a way that works for you (in languages other than English, in Braille, large print, or other alternate formats, etc.) We must ensure that you get timely access to your covered services and drugs We must protect the privacy of your personal health information We must give you information about the plan, its network of providers and your covered services We must support your right to make decisions about your care You have the right to make complaints and to ask us to reconsider decisions we have made What can you do if you believe you are being treated unfairly or your rights are not being respected?
-How to get more information about your rights You have some responsibilities as a member of the plan 167 What are your responsibilities?
+1. Our plan must honor your rights as a member of the plan 57 We must provide information in a way that works for you (in languages other than English, in Braille, large print, or other alternate formats, etc.) 57 We must treat you with fairness and respect at all times 58 We must ensure that you get timely access to your covered services and drugs 58 We must protect the privacy of your personal health information 58 We must give you information about the plan, its network of providers and your covered services 63 We must support your right to make decisions about your care 64 You have the right to make complaints and to ask us to reconsider decisions 65 What can you do if you believe you are being treated unfairly or your rights are How to get more information about your rights 66 You have some responsibilities as a member of the plan 16 56 What are your responsibilities?
+66 We must provide information in a way that works for you (in languages other than English, in Braille, large print, or other alternate formats, etc.)